aepryus/Acheron/README.md

 * Classes: AEViewController, Screen
 * Extensions: CALayer, UIView, UIViewController
-* Lines: 347
+* Lines: 310

 ## Pen

+* Dependencies: String+Acheron
 * Classes: Pen
-* Extensions: NSMutableAttributedString, NSString, UIButton, UILabel
+* Extensions: NSMutableAttributedString, UIButton, UILabel
-* Lines: 76
+* Lines: 62

 Pen is a set of tools that eases working with fonts within UIKit.
 Mainly, it is an immutable object, 'Pen' that encaspulates all of the font "attributes"; making them easy to define and access.
 Slightly adjusted new Pens can be created via the clone() method.
 It also includes a number of extensions to Apple classes that allows Pens to be used directly with them.